vlakir/CyrLCDconverter/readme.md

 # CyrLCDconverter Arduino library

-A simple converter of cyrillic strings for HD44780 based LCD display Attention!
-Display must support cyrillic symbols
+A simple converter of cyrillic strings for HD44780 based LCD display **Attention!
+It can't synthesize new character patterns.
+Display must have hardware support of cyrillic symbols.**

-Useful both for WIN1251 and UTF8 strings with cyrillic symbols (in accordance with value of ucCodepage parameter).
+Useful both for WIN1251 and UTF8 strings with cyrillic characters (in accordance with value of ucCodepage parameter).
-Latin symbols remain unchanged.
+Latin characters remain unchanged.

 The library manipulates strings only , it does't contain any hardware-depended code for direct access to LCD display.
 You can use any driver for LCD display together with CyrLCDconverter.
 I recommend [LiquidCrystal library](https://bitbucket.org/fmalpartida/new-liquidcrystal/wiki/Home) by F. Malpartida.